-Kane equals England all-time goals record
+Anguish for Kane on night he levels England record

 Kane has achieved his tally at a remarkable rate, with his latest coming on just his 80th cap.

 Against France, Kane coolly drilled the first penalty into the bottom corner from 12 yards to make it 1-1.

-But he blazed a second over the bar with England trailing 2-1.
+But he blazed a second opportunity over the bar in the 84th minute, with England trailing 2-1 and the Three Lions went on to lose by that scoreline.

 Kane has been in stellar form for England since March 2021, scoring 21 times in 29 games, including seven in the space of four days in World Cup qualifiers against Albania and San Marino in November last year.